maty714/C_Sharp_Projects/README.md

 **News Letter App:**

 This project is an MVC Web Application using Microsoft Server Management Studio which allows a user to sign up for news letters.
 It also consists of an admin page which can be used to take users off of the list if they wish.

+**Banking App:**

+This project is an MVC Web Application using Microsoft Server Managemnet Studio which allows users to create a bank account, and deposit money.

+NOTE* This project is still under construction!